 As my Pro JYM review comes to an end, I must deliver a score…

-In summary, I consider Pro JYM to be a pretty solid whey protein supplement.
-It even made it onto my list of the top 5 whey protein supplements of the year, so credit where it’s due.
-Dr. Jim Stoppani has created a great blend consisting of fast-release, slow-release, and even-slower-release protein sources which is great for building muscle and tastes like a milkshake!
+In summary, I consider Pro JYM to be a solid product.
+It even appeared in my list of the top 5 whey protein supplements of 2020, so I want to give credit to Dr. Jim Stoppani for creating a great blend of fast-release, slow-release, and even-slower-release protein, resulting in a product that’s great for building muscle and tastes like a damn milkshake!